knpwrs/Learning-CPlusPlus/README.md

   project-by-project basis (e.g., [rvm] or [virtualenv], to the best of my understanding) this can become somewhat problematic.
 My current solution is to use [git subtrees].
+* Reconciling the differences between compilers of different systems (e.g., my local machine and [Travis]) has proven to be more problematic than I'd like.
+  One solution I found that works well for the purpose of CI / testing is to use [Docker] with a lightweight base image such as [Alpine].
+While this works well for CI / testing I believe it will actually become even more problematic for cross-platform applications.

 ## License